Platinum Studios: Platinum Studios Comics

 The company's publishing imprint Platinum Studios Comics operated from 2006 to 2011 (with most of its publishing activities taking place in 2007–2008).
 In December 2006, the Cowboys & Aliens one-sheet became the cover of the graphic novel of the same name, published by the newly minted Platinum Studios Comics.
 (Note: In order to make the Cowboys & Aliens comic appear to be a big seller, Platinum Studios priced the 105-page book at the low cost of $4.99 (when most graphic novels were $10 and up).
 Platinum attempted to game the system in various other ways, including using a business arrangement with the popular publisher Top Cow Productions to list Cowboys & Aliens in Top Cow's section of the Diamond Comic Distributors catalogue.
 The company also gave certain retailers huge bulk discounts on the book, all of which counted toward sales numbers.
 Based on these inflated numbers, Entertainment Weekly listed Cowboys & Aliens as a top seller for the month, which prompted Universal/DreamWorks to move the film project forward again.)

 Like Cowboys & Aliens, many of Platinum Studios Comics' titles were developed for film, television, and other media (such as mobile games); critics contended that Platinum's publications felt more like film pitches than genuine comics, and that the company’s approach often resulted in thin or derivative work.
 Online releases often appeared before in-store print releases.

 Notable creators published by Platinum Studios Comics included Art Baltazar, Scott O. Brown, Jay Busbee, Dennis Calero, D. J. Coffman, Chuck Dixon, Josh Elder, Andrew Foley, Megan Rose Gedris, Robert Greenberger, Scott Koblish, Andy Mangels, Dean Motter, Dave Roman, and Fred Van Lente.
+Industry veteran Robert Greenberger recalled a brief, chaotic editorial tenure at Platinum Studios in 2006, highlighting frequent project cancellations, frequent reshuffling of editors and artists, low pay, and creative interference from management.
+Despite ambitious plans for print and digital comics and adaptations, most projects never came to fruition.

 In 2011, the Cowboys & Aliens graphic novel appeared on the New York Times best-seller list for both hardcover and softcover.
 The Cowboys & Aliens film was released theatrically in July 2011.
 Cowboys & Aliens received mixed reviews and underperformed at the box office, earning $174.8 million on a $163 million budget.